ImRugved/webplat_assignment/README.md

-# Webplat Assignment - User Directory App
+# Webplat Assignment - Object Directory App

-A modern Flutter application that fetches and displays user data from a public API with advanced search functionality, responsive design, and a unified design system.
+A modern Flutter application that fetches and displays object data from the [Restful API](https://api.restful-api.dev/objects) with advanced search functionality, responsive design, and a unified design system.

 ## 📱 Features

 ### Core Functionality

-- **User List Display**: Shows users with name, username, email, and phone information
+- **Object List Display**: Shows objects with name, ID, and detailed properties
-- **User Details Screen**: Detailed view of all user information with beautiful UI
+- **Object Details Screen**: Detailed view of all object information with beautiful UI
-- **Real-time Search**: Search through users by name, email
+- **Real-time Search**: Search through objects by name, color, capacity, price, and other properties
 - **Recent Searches**: Track and display the last 10 search terms
 - **Responsive Design**: Optimized for both mobile and tablet screens
 - **Pull-to-Refresh**: Refresh data by pulling down the list